Aren’t you just so thankful that Halloween fell on a Saturday this year?!

 After lunch, we watched the animated movie of “Spookley: The Square Pumpkin” while enjoying some treats the class brought in.
 This gave me time to start taking down all our Halloween decorations from the month. #Teacherwin

-I even made a point to leave right after school to go to this cutie’s Halloween Party at his school.
+I even made a point to leave right after school to attend this cutie’s Halloween Party at his school.

 Just the look on his face when he saw me was enough!
 School has been absorbing so much of my time lately, he’s been spending waaayyyy too much time at school and not enough time with me!
 It was nice to just spend time with my chubby cheeks. #teacherproblems #teachermommy